-This question was answered by: David A. Williams, FHFMA, CPA, partner, Horne LLP, and is a member of HFMA’s Mississippi Chapter.
+This question was answered by: David Hammer, FHFMA, CHFP, principal at Healthcare Performance Management Consultants, Atlanta, and a member of HFMA’s Florida Chapter.

 |What do you think?
 Please share your thoughts on this question in the comments section below.|